KamilleModules/Ekom/doc/product-box/ekom-product-box-context.md

 It is composed of two elements:

 - ekom product general context
-    This one is created by modules, it represents data not directly related to the product, such as:
+    This one is created by modules, it represents data not directly related to the product (i.e. applying/common to every product), such as:
+            - shop_id: int, the current shop_id (this is brought by ekom module)
+            - lang_id: int, the current lang_id (this is brought by ekom module)
+            - currency_id: int, current currency_id (this is brought by ekom module)
             - date
             - user related date (shipping address, country, group, ...)
             - ...

 - ekom product specific context
     This one is created by ekom and is invariable, it represents the data directly related to the product: